-Other schools in the Top 10 Best Regional Colleges in the South category include University of the Ozarks, Catawba College, Barton College, Erskine College and Claflin University, among others.
+Other schools in the top 10 Best Regional Colleges in the South category include High Point University, Ouachita Baptist University, Florida Polytechnic University, and Maryville College.

 U.S. News defines regional colleges as those focusing on undergraduate education, but granting fewer than half their degrees in liberal arts disciplines.
 Academic quality is measured by gathering data in a number of categories: assessment by administrators at peer institutions, how well schools perform at retaining and graduating students, the quality of and investment in the faculty, student selectivity, financial resources and the state of alumni giving.
 A rank is arrived after calculating weighted scores for each school.

-There were 124 colleges and universities included in the colleges of the South rankings.
+There were 70 colleges and universities included in the first tier of the rankings of southern colleges.

-In August, Flagler College was also named one of the nation’s best institutions for undergraduate education in The Princeton Review’s “The Best 385 Colleges” guide.
-The college has been a fixture in that guide since 2003.
+In August, Flagler College was also named one of the nation’s best institutions for undergraduate education in The Princeton Review’s “The Best 386 Colleges” guide.

-The U.S News & World Report’s “Best Colleges 2020” guidebook will be available in stores on Oct.
-15. For more information, visit here: https://www.usnews.com/best-colleges.Tagged As
+The U.S News & World Report’s “Best Colleges 2022” guidebook is available for pre-order now.
+The print edition will ship in early October and be in bookstores on Nov.
+2. For more information, visit https://www.usnews.com/best-colleges.Tagged As